Welcome to the

 A passionate community advocate, Wanda is a Life Member of both the Mission Beach Surf Life Saving Club and Mission Arts, and has been recognised with local awards for her contribution to business and community.
 Not to mention swimming from Dunk Island to Mission Beach to raise funds for the Surf Club—just for a bet!
 A long-time MBCA committee member, Wanda’s love for Mission Beach is as vibrant as ever.

-Lynn Jahnke has proudly called Mission Beach home for over 20 years, bringing with her a wealth of experience in retail management, product development, and entrepreneurship.
-At just 18, she turned down offers from Oxford and Cambridge to join the prestigious Marks & Spencer graduate program, setting the stage for an impressive career.
+Lynn Jahnke has proudly called Mission Beach home for well over 20 years, bringing with her a wealth of experience in retail management, product development, and entrepreneurship.
+At just 18, she turned down offers from Oxford and Cambridge Universities to join the prestigious Marks & Spencer graduate program, setting the stage for an impressive career.

 Originally from Geelong, Victoria, Bill Mathers moved to Mission Beach in 2019 to enjoy retirement in paradise.
 His career includes five years in administration at Lysaght’s (BHP) Westernport Hastings and 40 impressive years with Victoria Police, where he spent 18 years in operational policing and 22 years in management, representing the force on community and government committees.